bodrick/awesome/README.md

 *   [Tyrrrz/CliFx](https://github.com/Tyrrrz/CliFx) - Class-first framework for building command-line interfaces
 *   [git-ecosystem/git-credential-manager](https://github.com/git-ecosystem/git-credential-manager) - Secure, cross-platform Git credential storage with authentication to GitHub, Azure Repos, and other popular Git hosting services.
 *   [AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet) - IdentityModel extensions for .Net
-*   [Azure-Samples/ms-identity-aspnet-webapp-openidconnect](https://github.com/Azure-Samples/ms-identity-aspnet-webapp-openidconnect) - A sample showcasing how to develop a web application that handles sign on via the unified Azure AD and MSA endpoint, so that users can sign in using both their work/school account or Microsoft account.
-The sample also shows how to use MSAL to obtain a token for invoking the Microsoft Graph, as well as incrementental consent.
 *   [houseofcat/Authentication](https://github.com/houseofcat/Authentication) - Authentication examples for AspNetCore 3.1
 *   [emgucv/emgutf](https://github.com/emgucv/emgutf) - Emgu TF is a cross platform .Net wrapper for the Google Tensorflow library.
 Allows Tensorflow functions to be called from .NET compatible languages such as C#, VB, VC++, IronPython.
 *   [microsoft/reverse-proxy](https://github.com/microsoft/reverse-proxy) - A toolkit for developing high-performance HTTP reverse proxy applications.